cyclic-software/docs/docs/concepts/env_vars.md

 On local, there are many ways to get environment variables into your application.
 Refer to these popular packages for more info:
 - env-cmd - <a href="https://www.npmjs.com/package/env-cmd" target="_blank">https://www.npmjs.com/package/env-cmd</a> (recommended)
-  - can be used in package.json scripts to injects variables from `.env` without changes to application code.
+  - can be used in package.json scripts to inject variables from `.env` without changes to application code.
 For example:
     - in `dev` - load local env vars from `.env` and watch for file changes
     - when deployed, Cyclic runs `start`. env-cmd is not needed since variables are available automatically.
 This way `env-cmd` only has to be a `devDependency`
     ```js